mrpejker/cardano-e2e-example/tutorial/server_side/modules_design.rst

 Given that this module is used in the Plutus script implementation, the `Plutus Prelude` must be used instead of the standard `Haskell Prelude`.

-The :code:`OnChain` module contains the Plutus script implementation, written in Haskell.
-The :code:`Validator` module contains the code for compiling from Haskell to Plutus, and it's mainly boilerplate.
+The :code:`OnChain` module contains the validator implementation, written in Haskell.
+The :code:`Validator` module contains the code for compiling from Haskell to Plutus core, and it's mainly boilerplate.

-We propose two submodules inside :code:`OffChain`. :code:`Interface` contains the data-types corresponding to the `Observable State` and the `Schemas`, needed for communicating with the client side of the dApp.
+We propose two submodules inside :code:`OffChain`. :code:`Interface` contains the data-types corresponding to the `Observable State` and the `Schemas`, that define the API for interacting with the client side of the dApp.
 :code:`Operations` contains the core off-chain code for querying the blockchain and building the transactions.
 It depends on `Contract Monad` and `Constraints Library`.